 This bill amends existing laws regarding the transfer of individuals from the Department of Children, Youth, and Families (DCYF) to the Department of Corrections (DOC) upon reaching the age of 18, particularly focusing on those convicted of serious violent offenses.
-It establishes that individuals convicted as adults for serious violent offenses committed under the age of 18 will initially be placed in a DCYF facility until they turn 18, at which point they will be transferred to the DOC.
-The bill also specifies that the hearing requirements in RCW 13.40.280 do not apply to these individuals when they are transferred to the DOC.
+It establishes that individuals convicted as adults for serious violent offenses committed under the age of 18 will be initially placed in a facility operated by DCYF until they turn 18, at which point they will be transferred to DOC.
+The bill also specifies that the hearing requirements in RCW 13.40.280 do not apply to these individuals when they are transferred to DOC.

 Statutes affected: Original Bill: 72.01.410, 13.40.280